We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Despite the generous size, this bag is lightweight — only 2 pounds!
 You’ll appreciate this feature when you’re packing it up with all the supplies to send your little one off to a sleepover at grandma’s or getting ready for taking your infant on their first flight.

 Did we mention that it can hang from the stroller and also has a luggage strap to allow you to easily navigate the airport?
 The neutral colors and variety of carry options make it easy to share.
-But one of the best features of this bag has to be the price — this one definitely feels like a deal.
+But one of the best features of this bag has to be the price.

 - easy to clean